Skip to Content

 Redwood Drive-In Movie Theatre

-The Redwood Drive-In Movie Theatre is a great place to catch a flick, during the summer.
+The Redwood Drive-In Movie Theatre is a great place to catch a flick, from spring through summer, till early fall.

 The theatre has been in operation since 1948 and is one of the few drive-in theatres still in operation today.
 Bring your own snacks or enjoy some of the food that they have on offer, including hot dogs, hamburgers, and popcorn.
-Plus, admission is under $22 for a family of four, making it a cheap night out!
+Plus, admission is $10 adults and $1 per child, making it a cheap night out!
+You’ll need an FM radio to hear it.

 Buy the Salt Lake Connect Pass to get discounts on a bunch of these attractions!